Vendre08/gse-zip-tool/README.txt

 5. When the user opens the selected zip file or local extension directory the install or uninstall is performed and the user is directed to restart the Gnome Shell session (logout/login) to complete the operation.

 A Makefile is provided to install the application.
+Download and install the application:

+1. Clone or download

+2. Choose Download ZIP

+3. Extract the application files from the zip file.

+4. Execute the Makefile in the gse-zip-tool-master directory.

+To use the Makefile:

 1. $ make version - for maintainer's use only
    This option sets the version number based upon a file named VERSION.
    The VERSION file is not available on the remote Github repository.
+   The maintainer will bump the version number when a new version is created.
+If you have any problems with this application please open an issue at  https://github.com/nls1729/gse-zip-tool .

 2. $ make install - installs the application and support files.
    The Python executable is installed in $HOME/.local/bin.
-The ui file is installed in $(HOME)/.local/share/gse-zip-tool.
-The application icon is installed in $(HOME)/.local/share/gse-zip-tool.
-The desktop file org.nls1729.gse-zip-tool.desktop is generated and installed in $(HOME)/.local/share/applications.
+The ui file is installed in ~/.local/share/gse-zip-tool.
+The application icon is installed in ~/.local/share/gse-zip-tool.
+The desktop file org.nls1729.gse-zip-tool.desktop is generated and installed in ~/.local/share/applications.
+The GSE Zip Tool can be executed from Show Applications in the Overview.

 3. $ make uninstall - uninstalls the application and support files.

 This application has been tested on Fedora and Ubuntu with Gnome Shell version 3.26.